-Our second goal was to extend VirtualPlant to other species, such as Rice, which we have done (Fig. 2).
+Our second goal was to extend VirtualPlant to other species, such as Rice, which we have done (Fig. 3).
+NUMBER OF REF IN FIGURE WILL CHANGE>>>>

 Virtual Plant and User Community:

-Manny: please update these numbers: The VirtualPlant user community currently consists of 635 registered academic and commercial users from 36 countries.
+Manny: please update these numbers: I will update this if time permits.
+I don’t expect the numbers to change much.
+The VirtualPlant user community currently consists of 635 registered academic and commercial users from 36 countries.
 Among the 347 registered US users, 181 are from academia and 166 are from companies.
 Examples of commercial users include: Monsanto, Pioneer, Ceres, Syngenta and Unilever.
 Other countries that also have many users include: UK (78), Australia (27), Germany (24), Chile (22), France (15), Italy (11), Spain (10), Canada (9), Japan (8), Korea (8).
 In addition, many anonymous unregistered users use VirtualPlant, but cannot store their datasets for later iterative analysis.

 VirtualPlant DB: The VirtualPlant database contains some of the most commonly used data types including metabolic pathways from KEGG and ARACYC, protein-protein interactions from BIND and Interolog databases, and GeneOntology and Gene annotations from TAIR (see Table I for a complete listing of data sources).
-The database also contains processed data obtained by analyzing publicly available Microarray experiments obtained from NASC {Craigon, 2004 #48}.
+The database also contains processed data obtained by analyzing publicly available Microarray experiments obtained from NASC [24].

 Software and Data Availability: VirtualPlant is accessible via the website www.virtualplant.org.
 Registered users (currently > 630) store their data sets and use many tools to analyze their genomic data such as microarray experiments.
 The website does not require a password and is available for free when used for non-for-profit purposes.

-NOTE IN REVISION: This proposal is a revision of application to NSF Plant Genome (IOS-1025989: TRMS “Cross species network inference: From models to crops” (January 26, 2010) and to NSF ABI Innovation (1062434): Cross species network inference”.
-Both panels endorsed the novelty and importance of creating tools to enable network inference across species.

-“Shasha et al propose to develop, validate and deploy an analysis pipeline for comparative inference of gene function and interaction based on similarities in NT sequence, regulatory regions and transcription patterns.
+NOTE IN REVISION: This proposal is a revision of a previous application to NSF Plant Genome (IOS-1025989: TRMS “Cross species network inference: From models to crops” (January 26, 2010) and to NSF ABI Innovation (ABI-1062434): Cross species network inference”.
+Both panel reviews endorsed the novelty and importance of creating tools to enable network inference across species.
+In the NSF Plant Genome panel, the reviewers noted:“Shasha et. al. propose to develop, validate and deploy an analysis pipeline for comparative inference of gene function and interaction based on similarities in NT sequence, regulatory regions and transcription patterns.
 Such a tool is sorely needed with the growing number of genome and trancriptome sequences coming available for the emerging model and non-model species. … As such, the proposed development of a web-based Cross-species network inference database and analysis tool would be a major contribution.”

-In the ABI submission, the reviewers appreciated the “novelty and importance of the proposed work”.
+In the more recent ABI submission, the reviewers appreciated the “novelty and importance of the proposed work and its broader impacts”.
+“The proposed resource will contribute to increased understanding of biochemical, regulatory, RNA and protein-protein interactions in plant species, with broad applications to agricultural and environmental issues.
+The biologist-friendly tools will benefit the plant biology research community.
 However, because the previous ABI submission included a mixture of innovation and development activities, the PIs were encouraged by the PO to select one aspect for a resubmission.
-In this revised ABI Innovation Application, we focus on the innovation of developing within and cross-species network inference techniques using an approach called “Neighborly network inference” which exploits orthology, expression and other data, as well as phylogenetic position in making inference about network associations across species.
+In this revised ABI Innovation Application, we focus on innovation, related to the creation of cross-species network inference tools using an approach called “Neighborly network inference”, which exploits orthology, expression and other data, as well as phylogenetic position in making inference about network associations across species.

 PUBLICATIONS: Peer reviewed journal articles, chapters and books:

+VirtualPlant: Tool development for Plant Systems Biology

+SUZAN- ADD 2011 references

-VirtualPlant: Tool development for Plant Systems BiologyKatari MS, Nowicki S, Aceituno F, Nero D, Kelfer J, Thompson L, Cabello J, Davidson R, Goldberg A, Shasha D, Coruzzi G, Gutierrez R (2010) “VirtualPlant: A software platform to support Systems Biology research”.
+Katari MS, Nowicki S, Aceituno F, Nero D, Kelfer J, Thompson L, Cabello J, Davidson R, Goldberg A, Shasha D, Coruzzi G, Gutierrez R (2010) “VirtualPlant: A software platform to support Systems Biology research”.
 Plant Physiol.
 Feb; 152:500-15.